What’s the best pickleball paddle for women?

 She doesn’t play with any of the pickleball paddles we recommend above.
 Yes, she is a woman- but it wouldn’t make any sense for her to buy a paddle marketed for women.
 She doesn’t need a light paddle with a small 4″ grip.
 She uses a 4-1/2” grip circumference and puts additional overgrip to bulk it out even a bit more.
 She is a power hitter and uses a paddle weighing over 8.5 ounces, clearly above what the average woman would be looking for in a pickleball paddle.

-So that’s my point, we need to stop thinking gender and go back to the basics to make sure you getting the right paddle for you…not just narrowly based whether you are a man vs. woman.
+So that’s my point, we need to stop thinking gender and go back to the basics to make sure you get the right paddle for you…not just narrowly based whether you are a man vs. woman.

 Paddle Grip Size:

 Grip size is key, one of the most important factors when buying a paddle.
-The one thing to keep in mind, you can always build up your grip with an thicker replacement grip, a few wraps of overgrip or a combo of both, BUT you can’t make your grip smaller.
+The one thing to keep in mind, you can always build up your grip with a thicker replacement grip, a few wraps of overgrip or a combo of both, BUT you can’t make your grip smaller.
 When in doubt between two grip sizes go for the smaller of the two.

 1. Quick and Easy method (not as accurate) is based on your height.